 Gaining approval of your heavy timber frame project with Architectural Review Boards is analogous to the HOA process but can require more resources.
 Typically, ARB’s exist in municipal historic areas.
 Paying attention to the context of the area will be good practice when designing for approval for new structures in historic areas.
 Using common materials, architectural styles, and paying attention to proper height, scale and mass will reap benefits in the process of gaining approval through the ARB’s.

-Although our Basic Concept Drawings and other Design Plans can work for ARB approval process, we would recommend enlisting our Custom Concept Service when working with Architectural Review Board approval.
+Although our Stock Plans can work for ARB approval process, we would recommend enlisting our Custom Concept Service when working with Architectural Review Board approval.